 Maya Angelou and Sally Ride will be only the fourth and fifth women featured on American currency.
 Female figures, including Lady Liberty, Lady Justice, and the fictional goddess Columbia have been featured on American currency in the past.
 However, these figures are representative of certain American ideals rather than historical women.

 In 1979, the United States Mint introduced the Susan B. Anthony $1 coin to honor Anthony’s involvement in the women’s rights movement.
 This coin marked the first time a portrait of a real woman was featured on U.S. currency.

 The Treasury Department hoped that the Susan B. Anthony $1 coin would replace the $1 bill, but it was commonly mixed up with the American quarter and quickly fell out of circulation.

 In 2000, the United States Mint introduced the Sacagawea dollar as a replacement for the Susan B. Anthony dollar.
-The coin depicted the face of Sacagawea, who was a member of the Shoshone tribe and a guide of the Lewis and Clarke Expedition, carrying her infant son Jean-Baptiste on her back.
+The coin depicted the face of Sacagawea, who was a member of the Shoshone tribe and a guide of the Lewis and Clark Expedition, carrying her infant son Jean-Baptiste on her back.

 Large corporations such as Walmart and Cheerios heavily marketed this coin, but it never gained any major popularity with the American public.

 In 2003, Alabama issued its state quarter depicting Helen Keller.
 This coin was part of the 50 State Quarters Program, which was a commemorative program featuring unique designs specific to each American state.
 The Alabama quarter depicts an image of Alabama native Helen Keller with her name in English and in a reduced-sized version in Braille.

 These three women — Susan B. Anthony, Sacagawea, and Helen Keller — are the only women to be featured on legal U.S. currency.
 The United States Mint, which is responsible for producing all coinage in America, was set up in 1792.